The City Commission represents the people of Grand Rapids. Voters elect their representatives:

 Want to know more about the rules for these meetings?
 Check out the City Commission's Standing Rules here.(PDF, 345KB)

 Looking for a full meeting schedule?
 We keep a master calendar on our Legislative Management website.

 Most meetings are open to the public.
 Sometimes the City Commission meets in closed session to discuss confidential items.
 This includes personnel matters or litigation.
 Before the Commission makes any decisions they must return to open session.

 The Commissioners meet as several standing committees the morning of regular meeting days.
-These committees meet between 8:00 am and 12:00 pm.

 The Commission approves the committees' resolutions with a vote on the consent agenda.
 This helps the Commission conduct a large amount of business efficiently.
 Routing most agenda items through committees in the morning saves time.
 This way the Commission can approve these items with a single vote in the evening.